In this post we explore whether getting older increases your risk of injury, or if there are other, more important factors to consider.

 Don’t worry, I’ve got that.

-The essence of the problem is not so much age but your capacity.
+The problem is not so much age but your capacity

 If you breach the limits of your muscular system’s capacity you will start to have problems no matter how old you are.